a7mohamed/cse15l-lab-reports/Lab-3.md

 Talk about it here

 There were many more grep commands to choose from, but these were the 4 that I found the most interesting or the most useful.
 Hopefully, you did too.
 See you next blog!
+PS: All of my grep commands came from this [link.](https://phoenixnap.com/kb/grep-command-linux-unix-examples)